machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

 If you have a cool idea or any cooperation chances, please mail me and let's see how to push it:
 [`patrick.liu@machinat.com`](mailto:patrick.liu@machinat.com)

 At last, I might need your help to continue developing the framework.
-I've spent last three years on it and written 170k+ lines of code.
-Your support can really help me to keep pushing this forward, and I'll provide some feedback like technical support.
+I've spent the last three years on it and written 170k+ lines of code.
+Your support can really help me to push this forward, and I'll provide some feedback like technical support.

 import BuyMeACoffee from './assets/buymeacoffee.svg';